curusarn/yt-playlist-sync/README.md

 ## Why u do dis?
 rg3/youtube-dl can download whole youtube playlists, why do we need this repo?

-When you download playlist with youtube-dl it downloads whole playlist again.

-The point of yt-playlist-SYNC is to download just the new songs.
+When you have older version of playlist downloaded and you want to download just the new songs and not the ones you already have, that's when yt-playlist-sync comes to use.

 ## Dependencies